aramis-lab/clinicadl/docs/Predict.md

 ## Outputs

-Results are stored in the results folder given by `model_path`, according to the following file system:
+Results are stored in the MAPS of path `model_path`, according to the following file system:
 ```
 <model_path>